dstackai/dstack/docs/providers/python.md

 This provider runs a Python file.

-You can specify the file, the version of Python, a `requirements.txt` file, environment variables, arguments, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. CPU, GPU, memory, etc).
+You can specify the Python file, the version of Python, a `requirements.txt` file, environment variables, arguments, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. CPU, GPU, memory, etc).